-Over the past few years I’ve gotten increasingly annoyed with one of my favorite shows, CW’s Supernatural.
+Over the past few years I’ve gotten increasingly annoyed with one of my favorite shows, The CW’s Supernatural.
 A series about two brothers hunting demons, ghosts, and on the rare occasion, just evil people.
 It was a great horror show with a little comedy thrown in, which made for some great memorable moments.
 However, over the last few seasons, maybe since season five, I’ve noticed the showrunners have gotten increasingly lazy with creature designs.

 Part of the reason fans loved the show was due to it essentially being a mini movie each week.
-More recently, it’s transitioned from a monster-of-the-week format in favor of huge season long arcs.
+More recently, it’s transitioned from a monster-of-the-week format in favor of huge season-long arcs.
 This sort of setup has decreased their need to come up with original concepts for creatures.

 Although, it’s not just new ghouls who have been seriously lacking style.
 Old ones have returned and looked completely different than in the past.
-I’m unsure if it’s because of budget or time constraints, but intriguing characters have been watered down.
+I’m unsure if it’s because of budget or time constraints, but intriguing characters have been completely watered down.

-The next time, Sam and Dean face a group of them.
-Their appearance is extremely subtle, essentially having a single sleeve tattoo and/or neck tattoo.
-That’s it.
-It’s not like the makeup before was that complex or hard to replicate on different people.
-There were no special prosthetics or intense costuming at all.
+The next time, Sam and Dean face an entire group of them.
+Their appearance is extremely subtle, essentially having a single sleeve and/or neck tattoo.
+That’s it!
+It’s not like the makeup before was that complex or hard to replicate on different people; there were no special prosthetics or intense costuming at all.

 Later we were given the Alphas, the main big bad for that entire season.
 All of whom looked like basic humans.
 Supposedly the first of every creature the brothers have come across.
 The most powerful of vampires, shapeshifters, and skinwalkers — and they look like any other person you’d walk by on the street.
 Later down the season line, we have another big bad called the Leviathan’s, who were all human in appearance, accept for poorly CGI’d mouths when they fed.

-Let me know in the comments below how you feel regarding Supernatural and the featured characters!
+Let me know in the comments below how you feel regarding Supernatural and the featured characters.